 In undergraduate programs, a student’s academic ranking within the program is determined according to their All-inclusive Grade Point Average (AGPA).
-AGPA is calculated as a weighted grade point average of all the courses the student has taken in their current department at Bilkent University, including courses that were repeated later and grades that were replaced due to final exam retakes.
+AGPA is calculated as a weighted grade point average of all the courses the student has taken at Bilkent University, including courses that were repeated later and grades that were replaced due to final exam retakes.
 AGPA is equal to CGPA for students who have never repeated a course or taken a retake exam.
 AGPA is usually lower than CGPA for students who have repeated courses, substituted a previously taken elective course with a different one to fulfill an elective requirement, or taken a retake exam.

 Continuing students are ranked within a cohort of students who have started their program within the same calendar year.
 After the fourth year, the older cohort is merged with the new fourth year cohort.